amphp/http-server/docs/index.md

 The `Server` uses a `NullLogger` by default.
 If you pass a `Psr\Log\LoggerInterface` instance to its constructor, you'll get helpful log messages.

-Optionally you can use `Options::withRequestLogging()` to enable passing the `Request` object to the logger in the `$context` array.
+Optionally you can use `Options::withRequestLogContext()` to enable passing the `Request` object to the logger in the `$context` array.
 This is disabled by default.

 {:.note}
 > Internally generated log messages of the `DEBUG` level are only generated if `zend.assertions` is set to `1`.